 Artistback to top

 - Sir Gerald Kelly (1879-1972), Painter and President of the Royal Academy.
-Artist associated with 27 portraits, Sitter in 11 portraits.
+Artist or producer associated with 27 portraits, Sitter in 11 portraits.

 This portraitback to top